koenarnold/connect4/README.md

 # CONNECT FOUR

 ## Overview
-This is my take on a webapp version of the classic game Connect Four.
+This is my take on the classic game Connect Four.
 My main goal for this was to create a very simple version of the board game with one or two extra features.
-Speaking of..

 ## Features
 - Play against a friend